Diegoarend/decision-game/README.md.txt

 ## Simple decision game made with javascript

-Next features: add more styling, animation and paths
+Next features: add more styling, animation and paths.